 - knowing when to stop talking.

-Some children pick up this up quickly, and others might need a gentle reminder – for example, ‘Rana, please look at me when you’re speaking to me’.
+Some children pick up this up quickly, and others might need a gentle reminder – for example, ‘Rani, please look at me when you’re speaking to me’.

 Dealing with talking back